Kuyasha/syncwave/README.md

 ## Tech Stack :

 Frontend : React.js(Hooks+Context API), , JavaScript, HTML5, CSS3

-Backend/Services : Firebase (Firestore, Auth, Hosting), Firebase Security Rules Other Tools : Git, GitHub, VS Code, Vercel(for testing or alternate deployment)
+Backend/Services : Firebase (Firestore, Auth, Hosting), Firebase Security Rules

+Other Tools : Git, GitHub, VS Code, Vercel(for testing or alternate deployment)

 ---
-Description:
+## Description:

 I designed and developed a full-featured real-time chat application using React.js and Firebase, focused on seamless user experience, authentication, and efficient message handling.
 This project was built to demonstrate my skills in full-stack web development, particularly real-time communication, state management, and cloud-based backend integration.

-The app enables users to sign up and log in using Firebase Authentication (Google OAuth), send and receive real-time messages via Cloud Firestore, and view the online/offline status of other users.
+The app enables users to sign up and log in using Firebase Authentication, send and receive real-time messages via Cloud Firestore, and view the online/offline status of other users.
+In the chat users can also send the images and store the chat images in Cloudinary storage.
 The application features a clean and responsive UI, optimized for both desktop and mobile users.

 Firebase’s real-time database and hosting made it possible to manage dynamic content with minimal latency.
 I used React Hooks and Context API for state management, and Firebase Security Rules to ensure secure access to user data and messages.

 ---

-Key Features:
+## Key Features:

 Authentication: